View larger image

 So, what is a vampire, anyway?
 Is it a mindless, bloodsucking demon who preys on the innocent as they stalk the night?
 Are all vampires the same, or are there differences?
 Many self-proclaimed experts insist that there are, in fact, variations, or clans if you will, which encompass so many different theories that it's hard, sometimes, to keep them all straight.
 Movies and television shows paint ever-conflicting accounts of vampire culture.

 Human beings have a tendency to fear those things they don't understand.
-I strongly believe that each individual has the right to be judged by his or her unique merits, and not classed into stereotypes.
+I strongly believe that each individual has the right to be judged by his or her unique merits, and not classed into stereotypes based upon their appearance, background or heritage.
 That, I am certain, should include vampires.
 I guess it all boils down to a question of trust.

 Enter Joshua MacAaron, a vampire whose mortal life began on the moors of Scotland in 1710.
 Deeply hurt by events in his distant past, he endeavors to exist in solitude, avoiding all but the most casual brushings with mortal beings whenever possible.
 He cannot risk his own betrayal and destruction at the hands of some tender mortal, so he decides he was destined to lead a life of solitude.
 It almost worked, until...